 Specific conductivity (SpC) should be calibrated using a KCl solution as specified by the instrument manual.
 Stock calibration solutions can be purchased commercially, prepared by a water quality contract lab, or made in an academic or agency lab.
 Set the instrument to record temperature-compensated SpC.
-Because the typical modern SpC sensor is linear to <3% over the range from approximately 20 to 10,000 μ S/cm, a single point calibration is typically sufficient, though a 2-point calibration is preferred.
-A typical standard is 500 or 1000 μ S/cm.
-Premobilization error checks of this sensor using 100, 500 or 1000 uS/cm standards may be used to establish sensor error over the range of most freshwater work.
+Because the typical modern SpC sensor is linear to <3% over the range from approximately 20 to 10,000 $\mu\text{S/cm}$, a single point calibration is typically sufficient, though a 2-point calibration is preferred.
+A typical standard is 500 or 1000 $\mu\text{S/cm}$, with field measurements falling within the calibration range Pre-mobilization error checks of this sensor using 100, 500 or 1000 uS/cm standards may be used to establish sensor error over the range of most freshwater work.
+SPC should be calibrated at the beginning and middle of the field season using the 2-point calibration encompassing the expected range of field measurements.
+Calibration should be verified weekly using a solution with SPC in the expected range of field measurements.